AnilPatel7636/InfiTalks/README.md

 | Password Encryption  | bcryptjs                      | Secure password hashing for user credentials.                |

 - Javascript and its library JSX is used as it provides readability and performance.
+- Tailwind css is used for better UI as it provides responsiveness, reusability and scalability.
 - For backend Node.js is used as it provides scalability, stability and synchronization.

 ## Database Design